Jia-wei-Zhou/Geekppt/README.md

 # Geekppt

-## A powerful slide making tool -- run code in textbox
+## A powerful slide making tool -- execute code in textbox

 This is a MSc Computing group project in Imperial College London -- "A literate programming environment for PowerPoint".